+Success and failure are temporary.
 Career success requires you to live it, sleep it and dream it.
-Everyone has to find something.
-Find something you kind of enjoy and can make a living from.
-Getting a job or starting a career is a process and processes take time.
-I survived the combat zone, am pretty healthy and want to contribute.
-I wanted to do something with my life, make enough money to live a comfy life and have a job I enjoy.
-These goals were and are still important to me.
-My career has gone every way except the way I expected especially finishing college during the 2009 economic recession.
-I struggled to find work, find what I am good at and what I want to do with my life.
-I can say now I am doing exactly what I want with my life.
-I work hard and I answer to nobody.
-I wouldn’t have it any other way.
-I like having a job and earning my own money.
-It buys freedom and independence.
-I’ve earned it by being a reliable, skilled, dedicated and loyal employee.
-Employers are lucky to have me.
-I like being part of a team.
-I learned to judge people by their actions and results.
+Intelligence, hard work and willingness to take risk are the ingredients for success.
+Find something you enjoy (or maybe tolerate) that allows you to pay your bills.
+My career has gone every way accept the way I thought.
+I struggled to find what I am good at and what I want to do with my life.
+I can say I am working the exact job that I want to.
+If I wasn’t working in a lab I would be volunteering in one.
+I like what I do and wouldn’t have it any other way.
+I get a kick out of working, being part of a team and making my own money.
+It buys me independence and helps me become confidence.
+At this point employers are lucky to have me.
+I learned to judge by their results.
 I’ve worked with lots of nice people but very few hard working, dedicated people.
 Character becomes destiny.
 Engaged employees are more productive, provide better service and outperform less engaged staff.
-The best work places: allow you to imagine and invent, listen to recommendations from every level, encourage use of vacation.
+A healthy job: allow you to speak up, listen to what you have to say, trusts your judgment, understand life happens, let you rest, encourages the use of vacation.

-- Sell your skills and experience.
+- When in doubt sell your skills and experience.

 - Kill them with politeness.